machinelearningintamil/deepseekchatbot/README.md

-Here's the updated GitHub repository description with the Windows installation guide for Ollama:

----

 # DeepSeekChatBot

 DeepSeekChatBot is a locally hosted chatbot powered by [Ollama models](https://ollama.com/).
 This project enables users to run an AI chatbot entirely offline, ensuring privacy and control over conversations.
 It supports multiple LLMs, customizable prompts, and local storage for responses.